mohanads/devices-clientapp/README.md

 # Demo
-Click [here](https://tender-mccarthy-a260d4.netlify.app) for a demo without having to install.
+Click <a href="https://tender-mccarthy-a260d4.netlify.app" target="_blank">Here</a> for a demo without having to install.

 # Installation
 Paste the following in your command line: